Newfoundland and Labrador Auto Insurance Requirements

-- When driving, the texting and use of cell phones is banned.
+- When driving, the texting and use of cell phones are banned.
 It is also prohibited to operate GPS devices while driving in NL.
-If convicted doing so the fines would range from minimum $100 to $400 and 4 demerit points on license.
+If convicted doing so the fines would range from a minimum of $100 to $400 and 4 demerit points on license.

 Newfoundland Roads & Driver Safety

-- Defensive Driving: This course trains drivers on defensive driving technique and the course duration is for 6 hours.
+- Defensive Driving: This course trains drivers on defensive driving techniques and the course duration is for 6 hours.

-- Professional Driver Improvement: This programs trains heavy vehicle drivers on defensive driving techniques and is for 6 hours.
+- Professional Driver Improvement: This program trains heavy vehicle drivers on defensive driving techniques and is for 6 hours.

 - Point Reduction: This program helps to cut down up to 4 demerit points.
 In addition, there were some conditions too.
 The duration is for 6 hours.

-- Graduated DL: This program includes class and car instruction contents to train drivers aged 16 years or more.
+- Graduated DL: This program includes class and car instruction content to train drivers aged 16 years or more.

 - Motorcycle Training: This is a 25 hours course to train motorcyclists for safe riding.

-- 55 Alive/Mature Driving: The refresher course is to train mature drivers to adapt well with the changing road traffic and driving conditions.
+- 55 Alive/Mature Driving: The refresher course is to train mature drivers to adapt well to the changing road traffic and driving conditions.